havidtech/king-of-the-fools-contract/README.md

 > A King of Fools frontend 💫

-You can interact with the contract through the project UI deployed (here)[https://king-of-the-fools-ui.herokuapp.com/]
+You can interact with the contract through the project UI deployed (here)[https://king-of-the-fools-ui.vercel.app/].
+(See Source code)[https://github.com/havidtech/king-of-the-fools-ui]

 or